 Whose it for?

 Any educational facility, public space, community event, or sports team who needs the knowledge on how best to understand, support, and advocate for neurodivergent adults and children.
+Jenna is available to present in-person or virtually at conferences for schools and organizations.

 What are the benefits?